-- Promoting equality and equity, protective discrimination of compensatory education. - Universalisation of Elementary Education: Dealing with educational wastage due to dropout and stagnation, enrolment. retention and achievement. - Universalisation of Secondary education: resources commitment and educational needs Meeting the of disadvantaged special groups, (women, SC/ST) and the disabled. - Fostering secular and scientific outlook. - Population increase small family norm and quality of life.
+- Promoting equality and equity, protective discrimination of compensatory education. - Universalisation of Elementary Education: Dealing with educational was to dropout and stagnation, enrolment, retention and achievement. - Universalisation of Secondary education: resources and commitment Meeting the educational needs of special groups, disadvantaged (women, SC/ST) and the disabled. - Fostering secular and scientific outlook. - Population increase small family norm and quality of life.
 Attaining excellence in learning and instruction.
+Vocationalisation of education.

-Vocationalisation of education - Note: Each concern is to be discussed in terms of significance, inherent values and emerging issues based on Education Commission reports and the National Policy on Education (NPE).
+Note: Each concern is to be discussed in terms of significance, inherent values and emerging issues based on Education Commission reports and the National Policy on Education (NPE).

-- 1. Individual self-study of a text/article, with theme questions in mind - 2.
+- 1. Individual self-study of a text/article, with theme questions inmind - 2.
 Group study of a text/article on a given theme - 3.
 Observational studies and activities: it may be worthwhile to carry out observations in the field, record what is observed and use the information while discussing with either teacher educator or peers. - 4.
 Observation of schools, teachers, student activities in a school context - 5.
 The student-teachers will maintain a portfolio of observations and notes on discussions; these will be submitted periodically to the faculty for appraisal and feedback.

 Modes of Internal Assessment Marks

-Written tests 10

-Any two Projects & Assignments from Practicum 05
+Written tests10Any two Projects & Assignments from Practicum05

-Suggested Readings:

 - 1. Aggarwal, J. C. 1988.
 "Theory and Principles of Education", Vikas Publishing House. - 2.
 Tarachand, 1990.
 "Principles of Teaching" Anmol Publications. - 3.
 Moore, W.E.
 1965.
 Social Change, Prentice Hall. - 4.
 Aggarwal, 1.
 C. 1996.
 Philosophical and Sociological Bases of Educations, Vikas Publishing House. - 5.
 Govt. of India, 1964-66.
 Report of National Education Commission.
 NCERT, New Delhi. - 6.
 Bhanu Pratap Singh, 1990.
 Aims of Education in India, Delhi: Ajanta Publications. - 7.
 Shikk, P.D.
 1976.
 Towards the New Pattern of Education India, New Delhi: Sterling Publishers. - 8.
 NCERT, 1984.
-The Teacher and Education in Emerging Indian Society.

-- 9. Basu, D.D.
+The Teacher and Education in Emerging Indian Society. - 9.
+Basu, D.D.
 1976.
 Introduction to the Constitution of India, New Delhi: Prentice Hall. - 10.
 Brown, F.G 1990.
 Educational Sociology, New Delhi: Prentice Hall. - 11.
 Steven H. Cahn.
-(1970).
-The Philosophical Foundation of Education, New York.
+(1970). the Philosophical Foundation of Education, New York.
 Harper & Row Publishers. - 12.
 Sykes, Marjorie.
-(1988).
-The Story of Nai Taleem.
+(1988). the Story of Nai Taleem.
 Wardha.
 Nai Taleem Samiti. - 13.
 Thapan.
 M. (1991).
 Life at School: An Ethnographic Study.
 Delhi.
-Oxford University Press. - 14.
+Oxford UniversityPress. - 14.
 Anand, C.L. etal.
 (1983).
-TheTteacher and Education in Emerging Indian Society New Delhi.
+The teacher and Education in Emerging Indian Society New Delhi.
 NCERT. - 15.
 Report of the University Education Commission.
 (1948). - 16.
 Sexena N.R.
 (1995-96) Swaroop Philosophical and Sociological Foundation of Education.
 Meerut.
 Usha Printer. - 17.
 Taneja V.R.
 (1973).
 Educational Thought and Practice.
 New Delhi.
-Sterling Publication. - 18. रवीन्द्र नाथ ठाकुर, (1999) शिक्षा के विविध आयाम रवीन्द्र नाथ का शिक्षा, दिल्ली, अरूण प्रकाशन, ई-54, मानसरोवर पार्क। - 19. डॉ रामनाथ शर्मा एव डॉ. राजेन्द्र कुमार शर्मा, (1996) शैक्षिक समाजशास्त्र, नई दिल्ली एटलांटिक पब्लिशर्स एण्ड डिस्ट्रीब्यूटर्स। - 20. आर.आर. रस्क अनुवादक एल. के. ओड़, (1990) शिक्षा के दार्शनिक आधार . जयपुर. राजस्थान हिन्दी ग्रंथ अकादमी।
+Sterling Publication.

-Group C: Developing Teacher Sensibilities

-Section I: Experiences for Teacher Enrichment
+Group C: Developing Teacher Sensibilities Section I: Experiences for Teacher Enrichment ETE 1: Enriching Learning through Information and Communication Technology Code -BAED-122

-ETE 1: Enriching Learning through Information and Communication Technology Instructional Time: 2 periods/week Max.
-Marks: 50 Internal: 50
+Instructional Time: 2 periods/week

+Internal Max.
+Marks: 50 Min.
+Pass Marks.-18